dhdonaldha1/pokemon-client/README.md

 <a href="https://git.generalassemb.ly/ga-wdi-boston/capstone-project/blob/master/requirements.md">Requirements</a>

 ## Planning Story
 After completing the models and routes in the back end api, I created the sign-up, sign-in, change password and sign-out forms in html.
 Then completed and tested the user auth form functions.
+Same process was done for the pokemon crud actions(create, destroy, update, view all) and tested.
+Next was to get the data to show as an html string in 2 columns.
+Once the data looked decent on the webpage, added image and color.
+Then showing appropriate forms and hiding forms when appropriate.

 ### User Stories